EzufIII/Hackintosh-Lenovo-Thinkpad-11e-Gen6/README.md

 - **macOS Version**: macOS Sonoma & Ventura (Tested with macOS **Ventura & Sonoma**)
 - **Bootloader**: OpenCore

-**Note**: This setup has been tested and verified on macOS Ventura, and newer macOS versions may not be fully compatible without further updates to the configuration.
+**Note**: This setup has been tested and verified on macOS Ventura & Sonoma, and newer macOS versions may not be fully compatible without further updates to the configuration.

 ## What's Working (So Far)